AdKats/AdKats/README.md

     <li><b>'AFK Ignore Chat'</b> -
         Events are used to cancel AFK timeout for players.
         When this is enabled, players just sitting in the spawn screen chatting will be kicked.
-        They must play in order to stay in the server..
+        They must play in order to stay in the server.
     </li>
     <li><b>'AFK Auto-Kick Enable'</b> -
-        Whether to automatically kick using the trigger time.
-When disabled, the afk command must be used for kicking afk players.
+        Whether to automatically kick or not.
+When disabled the afk command must be used for kicking afk players.
     </li>
     <li><b>'AFK Trigger Minutes'</b> -
         The number of minutes a player can do nothing before being considered AFK.